Table of Contents

 3. Showcase your experience with measurable results

-In your work experience section, put the focus on your achievements as an HR advisor.
+In your work experience section, focus on your achievements as an HR advisor.
 Write bullet points that show how you improved HR processes, resolved employee issues, and contributed to the success of recruitment or performance management initiatives at your current or previous companies.

 Example of an HR advisor’s work experience section